TaiyitistMC/.github/profile/README.md

 </p>

 <h3 align="center">Hi there 👋</h3>
-<p align="center">TaiyitistMC is a Minecraft software organization that focuses on developing hybrid Minecraft server software and other tools.</p>
+<p align="center">TaiyitistMC is a Minecraft software organization that focuses on developing Minecraft, including Minecraft Server, Minecraft Mods, Minecraft Plugins, and other tools.</p>

 ## :star: Main projects